valkey-io/valkey-doc/docs/connect/clients/java.md

 JedisCluster jedis = new JedisCluster(jedisClusterNodes);
 ```

-#### Connect to your production Redis with TLS
+#### Connect to your production Valkey with TLS

-When you deploy your application, use TLS and follow the [Redis security](/docs/management/security/) guidelines.
+When you deploy your application, use TLS and follow the [security](/docs/management/security/) guidelines.

 Before connecting your application to the TLS-enabled Redis server, ensure that your certificates and private keys are in the correct format.

 To convert user certificate and private key from the PEM format to `pkcs12`, use this command:

 ```
-openssl pkcs12 -export -in ./redis_user.crt -inkey ./redis_user_private.key -out redis-user-keystore.p12 -name "redis"
+openssl pkcs12 -export -in ./valkey_user.crt -inkey ./valkey_user_private.key -out valkey-user-keystore.p12 -name "valkey"
 ```

 Enter password to protect your `pkcs12` file.